clveranis/airport_dashboard/README.md

  $ bundle install
  ```

- Next, create and migrate the database:
+ Next, create and migrate the database (the app uses MySQL by default so be sure to have that installed/available):

  ```
  $ rails db:create